ubco-cmps/data301_course/project/milestone01.md

   <base target="_blank">
 </head>

-In this milestone you will be expected to choose a dataset appropriate for the DATA 301 project.
+In this milestone you will be expected to choose a dataset appropriate for the COSC 301 project.
 The most important task for this milestone is to select an appropriate dataset.

 ## Overall Expectations